William Allen (cardinal): Early life

-Allen was born in 1532, at Rossall Hall in Rossall, Lancashire, England.
+William Allen was born in 1532, at Rossall Hall in Rossall, Lancashire, England.
 He was the third son of John Allen by his marriage to Jane Lister.
 In 1547, at the age of fifteen, he entered Oriel College, Oxford, graduated Bachelor of Arts in 1550, and was elected a Fellow of his College.
 In 1554, he was promoted by seniority to Master of Arts, and two years later, in 1556, was made Principal and Proctor of Saint Mary's Hall.

 Allen seems also to have been a canon at York Minster in or about 1558, indicating that he had most likely received tonsure, the initial step towards ordination that conferred clerical status.
 Upon the accession of Elizabeth I, he refused to take the Oath of Supremacy, but was allowed to remain at the University of Oxford until 1561.

 His public opposition to the newly Protestantized Church of England forced him to leave the country, and in 1561, after resigning his benefices, he left England to seek refuge at Louvain and its University, where he joined many other academics from Oxford and Cambridge who had refused to take the Oath of Supremacy.
 There, he continued his theological studies and began to write apologetic, polemic, and controversialist treatises.
 In the following year, because of ill health, he was advised to return to his native Lancashire.
 He devoted himself to the re-conversion of his native land to the old faith.
 In particular, he worked to dissuade the Roman Catholic faithful from attending Anglican worship, an outward compromise of their faith and conscience that many made, to avoid ruin from fines, confiscations, and other disabilities.

 During this period as a clandestine missionary in England, Allen formed the conviction that the people were not set against Rome by choice, but by force and by circumstances; and the majority were only too ready, in response to his sermons and ministrations, to return to Roman Catholicism.
 He was convinced that the Protestant hold over the Kingdom, favoured by the policies of Elizabeth, could only be temporary.
 When his presence was discovered by the Queen's agents, he fled from Lancashire and withdrew to Oxford, where he had many acquaintances.

 After writing a treatise in defence of the power of the priest to remit sins, Allen was obliged to move to Norfolk, under the protection of the family of the Duke of Norfolk, but already in 1565 had once again to leave for the Continent.
 He was never to return.
 Travelling to the Low Countries, he was ordained as a priest shortly afterwards at Malines in Flanders and began to lecture in theology at the Benedictine College there.